Gwaliwa/demo-repo2/readme.md

 this issecond demo to push to the githubgit

-local development: this are sample changes for demopurpose
+local development: this are sample changes for demopurposegit